 There’s a good chance we can all identify negative stress, but did you know that stress can also be positive?

 Good stress, called eustress, can actually be beneficial to you.
 Unlike bad stress, or distress, good stress can help with motivation, focus, energy, and performance.
 For some people, it can also feel exciting.

 On the other hand, bad stress typically causes anxiety, concern, and a decrease in performance.
 It also feels uncomfortable, and it can lead to more serious issues if not addressed.

-It’s no secret that the long-term effects of distress can damage our health.
+It’s no secret that the long-term effects of distress can

 Stress has the ability to negatively impact our lives.
 It can cause physical conditions, such as headaches, digestive issues, and sleep disturbances.
 It can also cause psychological and emotional strains, including confusion, anxiety, and depression.

 According to the American Psychological Association, untreated chronic stress, or stress that’s constant and lasts over an extended period of time, can result in high blood pressure or a weakened immune system.

 It can also contribute to the development of